oobabooga/text-generation-webui/README.md

 4) Once the installation ends, browse to `http://localhost:7860/?__theme=dark`.
 5) Have fun!

-To restart the web UI later, just run the `start_` script once again.
-This script will set up the project's requirements in the `installer_files` folder.
+To restart the web UI in the future, just run the `start_` script again.
+This script creates a `installer_files` folder where it sets up the project's requirements.
 In case you need to reinstall the requirements, you can easily do so by deleting that folder and then running the `start_` script again.

 You also have the option of using command-line flags with the script.
 As an alternative, you can edit the `CMD_FLAGS.txt` file with a text editor and include your flags there.